Dipika Damerla: Provincial politics

-Cabinet Minister

 In June 2014, Damerla was appointed as an Associate Minister (minister without portfolio) for the Ministry of Health and Long-Term Care focusing on long-term care.
 She then succeeded Mario Sergio as Minister responsible for Seniors Affairs, another minister without portfolio position, in a June 13, 2016 cabinet shuffle.

 Damerla was appointed Minister of Seniors Affairs, leading a new standalone ministry created from the former Ontario Seniors' Secretariat, on January 12, 2017.

-In the 2018 provincial election, Damerla was defeated in Mississauga East—Cooksville by Progressive Conservative candidate Kaleed Rasheed.
+In the 2018 provincial election, Damerla was defeated in Mississauga East—Cooksville by Progressive Conservative candidate Kaleed Rasheed by a margin of 4739 votes.

+Damerla was an early endorser of Steven Del Duca's 2019-20 leadership bid, co-hosting his campaign's first event targeting former Queen's Park staffers with fellow former MPP Han Dong.
+She contested her former provincial seat again in 2022, closing the gap from 11% to 3.5% (1206 votes margin) but losing again to Rasheed, by then a cabinet minister.

 Municipal politics

-Damerla registered on July 19, 2018, to run as a candidate to replace retiring Ward 7 Mississauga City Councillor Nando Iannica in the 2018 Mississauga municipal election.
-Damerla was elected with a large margin, the first new councillor for Ward 7 in over 30 years.
-On December 12, 2018, she was one of 10 members of city council that voted to ban physical cannabis retail shops in Mississauga.
+Following her defeat in the 2018 provincial election, Damerla ran as a candidate to replace long-time Ward 7 Mississauga City Councillor Nando Iannica in the 2018 Mississauga municipal election, winning easily with 41% of the vote to the runner-up's 16% and became the first new councillor for Ward 7 in over 30 years.
+Despite her provincial loss in June 2022, she was re-elected easily later that year with 55% of the vote.

+Damerla was one of the four sitting councillors who contested the 2024 mayoral by-election to replace Bonnie Crombie, who resigned after being elected leader of the Ontario Liberal Party in December 2023.
+Despite polls showing her as a close challenging to frontrunner and eventual winner Carolyn Parrish, Damerla finished third with 19% behind fellow councillor Alvin Tedjo.